mambrocio/api-scheduler/README.md

 I added a summary and detail element to collapse both tim schedule
 ## Issues With This Project

 This project took a longer time to complete.
-This is because of my recent employment taking a rather large swathe of tim for training.
+This is because of my recent employment taking a rather large swathe of time for training.

 *At first when trying to fetch the time I realized how JS read the time not as an array but as number value.
 As to why I started it under a 24 hour blocks.